totalspectrum/spin2cpp/Fastspin.md

 is very compact, but it is slow to run.
 Fastspin produces much larger code, but it is also much faster.

-Fastspin is an alternate (simpler) frontend to spin2cpp.
-It does not support translation to C or C++, only to binary (via PASM).
-The command line options for fastspin are very similar to those of the openspin compiler:
+The command line options for fastspin are very similar to those of the openspin compiler.

 The basic usage is very simple: